 Rotarians will often be the people who ensure our aid can be delivered into a country by acting as consignees.
 These essential acts mean we can deliver aid to people in need as quickly as possible.

-More often than not, it will be Rotarians and Clubs who are the first point of contact for the SRT members when they arrive in a country that has been devastated by a disaster.
+More often than not, it will be Rotarians and clubs who are the first point of contact for the ShelterBox Response Team members when they arrive in a country that has been devastated by a disaster.